 The YWCA has been central to life of women in the north since 1966.
-From its modest start providing housing to single working women, YWCA Yellowknife has evolved to meet the needs of women and children - and the community itself.
+From its modest start providing housing to single working women, YWCA NWT has evolved to meet the needs of women and children - and the community itself.

 YWCA Yellowknife milestones